Live-in care and visiting care in Stroud

 Emergency respite care in times of need

 If you’ve recently had a fall or have just been discharged from hospital and are unable to tend to all aspects of your care, respite care from the Stroud team could be just the thing you need to help you get back on your feet again.
 With support usually arranged within 24 hours of your initial enquiry, we’ll step in to help you with all manners of care – from helping you with toileting needs, administering medication and preparing food, to keeping on top of the house work, retaining your appointments and getting to and from the shops.

 We can also provide respite care for when your regular caregiver needs to take a break to recharge their batteries or deal with any personal matters of their own.
 We’ll meet with both of you beforehand to ensure that we get everything right and just how you like it while your regular carer steps back, so that you can both rest assured that you still receive the high quality of care that you expect and your routines are left intact.

 Fully-trained, dedicated live-in carers in Stroud

 Regardless of their previous experience, all of our carers receive a comprehensive training programme that has been certified as a Centre of Excellence by Skills for Care.
 Their training covers moving and handling, personal care, dementia, medication, first aid and safeguarding, and fully equips them for providing support to any of our customers.

-As an industry leader in home care, we are fully regulated by the Care Quality Commission (CQC), who ensure that all of our carers, training and practices are safe, efficient, and responsive.
+All personal care services are provided by our Care Quality Commission (CQC) registered office Helping Hands Cheltenham & Gloucester, ensuring that all of our carers, training and practices are safe, efficient, and responsive.
 Receiving care from a company who is overseen by a governing body ensures that you have peace of mind that we’ll do what we say we will.

 Areas across Stroud that we cover: